dhellmann/pymotw/PyMOTW/weakref/index.rst

 Reference Callbacks
 ===================

-The ref constructor takes an optional second argument that should be a callback function to invoke when the referenced object is deleted.
+The :class:`ref` constructor takes an optional second argument that should be a callback function to invoke when the referenced object is deleted.

 .. include:: weakref_ref_callback.py
     :literal:
     :start-after: #end_pymotw_header

-The callback receives the reference as an argument, after the reference is "dead" and no longer refers to the original object.
+The callback receives the reference object as an argument, after the reference is "dead" and no longer refers to the original object.
 This lets you remove the weak reference object from a cache, for example.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'weakref_ref_callback.py'))